To help get you to the right website, please choose one of the options below

 Yes, but the interest is paid to Product Cash within the product wrapper.

-What happens to accrued interest on closed accounts?
+What happens to interest on closed accounts?

 How is interest applied to trust and corporate accounts?